devbsm/devbsm/README.md

 - 👋 Hi, I’m @devbsm or Mahdi
 - 👀 I’m interested in ...
 Machine Learning && Data Science
-- 🌱 I’m currently learning doing a PhD on  Artificial Intelligence
+- 🌱 I’m currently doing a PhD on  Artificial Intelligence
 - 💞️ I’m looking to collaborate on ... projects that are related to machine learning (Computer Vision, NLP, .. )
 - 📫 How to reach me ... my email adress: sidahmed.boualem@univ-mascara.dz